 Below at the top is the Spotted tun, Tonna dolium, also know as Tonna tessellata.
 It is found in the Indo-Pacific in deep water where it feeds on fish, sea urchins and crustaceans.
 It is 8 - 12 cm long.

 Below is the Textile nerite, Nerita textilis.
 It is found in the Indian Ocean and Red Sea among rocks in the intertidal zone.
 It grows up to 5 cm long.

-Distorsio anus, the Distorted anus, left and right has a rather unfortunate common name.
+Distorsio anus, the Distorted anus, left and below has a rather unfortunate common name.
 It is found in the Indo-Western Pacific in shallow waters under coral where it eats echinoderms.

 Muricidae, Murex (rock snails) overview